Emergency responders preparing for high call volume during scorching temperatures

 How long a person can handle the heat depends on factors like age, medication, and hydration.

-“That’s a significant concern because that means that they’re beyond the heat exhaustion point, and they could be near the heatstroke,” said Capt.
-Dawn Ray, Lancaster County EMS.
+“That’s a significant concern because that means that they’re beyond the heat exhaustion point and they could be near the heatstroke,” Captain Dawn Ray said.